wikifactory/slate-hyperprint/README.md

 # CLI

 slate-hyperprint also export a command line interface tool that converts yaml files to jsx.
-When installed globally (`npm install slate-hyperprint --global`) it can be used like so:
+When installed globally (`npm install @wikifactory/slate-hyperprint --global`) it can be used like so:

 ```
 $ slate-hyperprint document.yaml